beckerg/ksf/README.md

 ### Results

-The following results were obtained by running *rpctest* on the client, which never issues more than one RPC per call to [send(2)](https://www.freebsd.org/cgi/man.cgi?query=send&sektion=2), and never receives more than one RPC per call to [recv(2)](https://www.freebsd.org/cgi/man.cgi?query=recv&sektion=2) (per thread).
+The following results were obtained by running *rpctest* on the client, which never issues more than one RPC (NFS NULL proc) per call to [send(2)](https://www.freebsd.org/cgi/man.cgi?query=send&sektion=2), and never retrieves more than one RPC per call to [recv(2)](https://www.freebsd.org/cgi/man.cgi?query=recv&sektion=2) (per thread).
 The RPC server, however, is free to send and receive more than one RPC request per call to both